andreasKroepelin/lovelace/README.md

 )
 ```
 resulting in:

 ![euclid-modified](examples/euclid-modified.png)

 Also, there are some optional arguments to `lovelace-setup`:
 - `line-number-style`: a function that takes content and returns content, used
-  to display the line numbers in the pseudo code, default `text.with(size: .7em)`,
+  to display the line numbers in the pseudocode, default `text.with(size: .7em)`,
   note that this is different from the `line-number-transform` argument to
   `#pseudocode` as the latter has an effect on line numbers in references as well.
 - `line-number-supplement`: some content that is placed before the line number